Principles Guiding Our Approach to Allergies

 - We prevent cross contamination in and out of the kitchen.
 We have strict rules to ensure that allergens aren’t inadvertently introduced into allergy-free foods, both in the main kitchen and on the buffet tables.

-- We do not allow allergens to leave the dining room.
-In the following settings, all food served is gluten-free, dairy-free, egg-free, fish-free, nut-free, and sesame-free: s’mores and any other foods at campfires; all food made in camp’s teaching kitchens; all food served in the Canteen; all food served for snack; all food served at picnic lunches; all food brought from camp on field trips; and all food served on buses to and from camp on opening and closing day.
+- We typically do not allow allergens to leave the dining room.
+In the following settings, all food served is gluten-free, dairy-free, egg-free, fish-free, nut-free, and sesame-free: s’mores and any other foods at campfires; all food made in camp’s teaching kitchens; all food served in the Canteen; all food served for snack; all food brought from camp on field trips; and all food served on buses to and from camp on opening and closing day.
+For our picnic lunches, our campers pick up their own meals individually from tables set up on the dining room porch.
+Our campers with allergies pick up their specially made sandwiches directly from our allergy chef who has a separate table on the porch.

 - If campers go out for ice cream, we bring ice cream from camp for kids with severe allergies.
 This way they don’t order food from a kitchen that doesn’t use our safety procedures.